smmahe/slate/source/index.html.md

 # SCMLModelServer

 Welcome to the SCMLModelServer API.

-You can use our API to access the endpoints, which serves the predictions of our ML models for the specific projects.
+The API can be used to access the endpoints pertaining to SmartClean's ML offerings that serve predictions of various ML models for enabled projects and organisations.

-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+The code examples can be viewed in the dark area to the right, and the programming language of the examples can be switched with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 <aside class="notice">
 The Latest available version is <code>version</code> v2.